Karl-Gustav Sauberzweig: Bosnia-Herzegovina

-In his formal written report submitted to Reichsführer-SS Himmler, dated 22 June, Sauberzweig stated: “When the division first went into action, it was not fully combat-ready.
+In his formal written report submitted to Himmler, dated 22 June, Sauberzweig stated: “When the division first went into action, it was not fully combat-ready.
 The infantry regiment possessed only six line companies apiece.
 The transfer of the Albanians (to the “Skanderbeg” Division), officers and NCOs included, made the situation worse.”
 Himmler blamed the poor performance of the 13th Waffen Mountain Division of the SS Handschar (1st Croatian) over August–September–October 1944 on Sauberzweig and placed him "in reserve" of the SS Führungshauptamt (SS Main Operational Office).
 Sauberzweig subsequently underwent a psychological assessment which observed that he had a "distinct state of nervous excitability tending [...] towards psychosis."

 Return to the Wehrmacht

-In January 1945 Sauberzweig returned to the Wehrmacht as Generalleutnant (Major General) and commanded "a corps within Army Group H in northern Germany."
+In January 1945 Sauberzweig returned to the Wehrmacht as Generalleutnant (major general) and commanded "a corps within Army Group H in northern Germany."

 Surrender and suicide

-He surrendered to the Western Allies and on 26 September 1946 submitted a written report of his experiences with the 13th Waffen Mountain Division of the SS Handschar (1st Croatian) whilst interned by the British army at Preetz, Schleswig-Holstein.
+Sauberzweig surrendered to the Western Allies and on 26 September 1946 submitted a written report of his experiences with the 13th Waffen Mountain Division of the SS Handschar (1st Croatian) whilst interned by the British army at Preetz, Schleswig-Holstein.
 This unpublished manuscript later became an important document of the division's history.
 On 20 October 1946 Sauberzweig committed suicide in Civil Internment Camp No. 6 (formerly Neuengamme concentration camp) by swallowing poison rather than face extradition and trial in Yugoslavia.

 His son, Professor Dr. Dieter Sauberzweig, became a prominent Kulturpolitiker or commentator on German political culture.

 Opinions on Sauberzweig and his administration of the Handschar division vary greatly.
-The lifelong professional military careerist SS Obergruppenführer Artur Phleps praised them both.
-"Regarding the 13th Division, I can only report that it has performed flawlessly."
+The lifelong professional military careerist SS-Obergruppenführer Artur Phleps praised them both: "Regarding the 13th Division, I can only report that it has performed flawlessly."